pioneers/website2/README.md

 - from the tutorial I watched for this, when you are doing graphQL queries and the query is correct but things do not seem to be working, try running `gatsby clean` then try again
 - if you need an icon svg, browse the selection from [React Icons](https://react-icons.github.io/react-icons/) and import the icon like how it is done in `links.js`

-## Why the switch from create react app to gatsby?

-TLDR: graphQL and the gatsby-source-filesystem plugin

-Longer:

-With graphQL and the gatsby-source-filesystem plugin we can run queries on our file system (ie instead of a bunch of image imports for `gallery.js` I can query the gallery directory and get the images out that way.
-Additionally, with graphQL we can also use it with a headless cms potentially.
-The good thing about a headless cms is that the data can be decoupled from the project and hosted on some other platform like [Contentful](https://app.contentful.com/).
-On [Contentful](https://app.contentful.com/) content models can be created, think of them as templates for your data.
-Then when adding data to the platform, I can select which template to use.
-With graphQL, that particular template can then be queried.
-This is cool because [Contentful](https://app.contentful.com/) has a nice gui so more people can be responsible for the website data management without having to understand the codebase or even have any coding knowledge.
-Additionally, because the data is linked to the website by a webhook, there would be no need to pull the repo, then after changes, make a pr.

 ## Important Platforms For Content